ninjabytecomputing/vspc_graph/README.md

 # vspc_graph

-Find the set of all independent fundamental cycles of a graph.
+Find the smallest set of all the smallest rings (cycles) of an undirected graph.